-Alberta fire departments and approved schools can apply to the Public Safety Division to host International Fire Service Accreditation Congress (IFSAC) and Pro Board certification testing.
+Alberta fire departments and approved schools can apply to Municipal Affairs to host International Fire Service Accreditation Congress (IFSAC) and Pro Board certification testing.

 As a host, you’re responsible for: